 - Did it have any dents or missing parts?

 Additionally, write down everything you can remember regarding the accident and how it occurred.
-This information can be helpful in an investigation and in a subsequent case if the other driver is located.
+This information can help your car wreck lawyer in Atlanta in an investigation and in a subsequent case if the other driver is located.

 Keep Track of Your Medical Records and Expenses